Home Test Kitchen Buying Guides

 These compact versions range in capacity from 3–4 litres up to 6–7 litres.
 With this style, the base of the handled basket is perforated and slightly elevated from the base of the pan, which collects oil drippings and cooking juices.
 While they’re nifty, they don’t allow for large volumes of food, and you may not be able to cook an entire family meal in them.

-A recent innovation in this space is the two-drawer air fryer.
+A recent innovation in this space – and a feature you’ll find on some of the best air fryers in Australia – is the two-drawer air fryer.
 As the name suggests, it has two drawers so you can cook different things at the same time – such as chicken and vegetables – making it easier to get meals on the table.
 The best models can sync up each drawer depending on whether you’re cooking batches of the same thing or different components of a meal.

 This was the function we found most useful when we tried out the Ninja Foodi Max Dual Zone, which has both a “Sync” and “Match” function.
 Check out our complete Ninja Foodi Max Dual Zone review for more details.